prof18/marcogomiero.com/_posts/2018-01-18-wordpress-on-arch.markdown

 define('DB_PASSWORD', 'password');
 {% endhighlight %}

 <p align="justify">Now everything is done.
-To check if is true, open the broswer and go to http://localhost/wordpress and you should see a page like this.</p>
+To check if it is true, open the broswer and go to http://localhost/wordpress and you should see a page like this.</p>

 <img src="/assets/img/articles/01-18/wordpress_working.jpg" align="center">